 We also officially announced the rollout of our OpenCollective account.
 For those who want to donate to development, this is the way to do it.
 It will help us support the cost of infrastructure for now.
 However, in the future, it may be used to compensate core developers for full-time work.
 You can check out our Open Collective account here.

 Was it a pain to get working?
 Or was it easier than to work with conrod?

 In my opinion, iced is a lot easier to work with.
 A lot of the effort I put in was trying to get the scaling with window resizes to look nice.
-With conrod I would just scale everything down but iced's layouting offers the potential for smarter scaling which first compresses empty spaces before shrinking the ui elements.
+With conrod I would just scale everything down but iced's layout offers the potential for smarter scaling which first compresses empty spaces before shrinking the UI elements.

 There are some issue though.
 For example, the text widget does not have a way to adjust its size based on the available space.
 So I had to make a custom widget that does this.
 I think once I get all the foundations worked out it will be really nice to work with.
 Another pain was figuring out text rendering.
 That's not an iced issue though.

 There are a bunch of things going on behind the scenes that enable chunk generation to be relatively quick.
 In something resembling an ordering that goes from the 'core' of the engine out to the periphery of it:

 - We have a very efficient in-memory chunk storage format that not only allows us to use very little memory when storing chunks, but also allows chunk data to be very cache-friendly (more information here).

 - The world generation code has been optimised to cache important data at various stages (although there's still a lot of work to be done here) as well as only performing generation calculations for ranges of blocks that it knows in advance are noteworthy (no point wasting time generating blocks that are 100 metres in the air, for example).